stephanfr/Packer/Ubuntu/README.md

 user who will be connecting to the VM is present in that directory, it will be added as an ssh key for the user.

-The image specific values for a specific Ubuntu version can be found in json files with names 'ubuntu-xx-xx-x-version.json' which are located in subdirectories with names matching the major release numbers.
+The image specific values for a specific Ubuntu version can be found in pkrvars.hcl files with names 'ubuntu-xx-xx-x-version.pkrvars.hcl' which are located in subdirectories with names matching the major release numbers.
 Currently both Ubuntu 20.04 and 22.04 are supported.

 To build a template, use following command line should look something like (make the correct subsitutions for your environment) :